-If you open a JPG, instead you will see that the Amount will be set to 0, because your camera or the device that created the image adds sharpening as the jpg is made.
+If you open a JPG, instead you will see that the Amount is set to 0, because your camera or the device adds sharpening during the compression process.

 Applied selectively based on artistic intent.
 It is an effect that tends not to be realistic or subtle.

 The last step before output.
 Done after you reduce the size of the image and before exporting it as a JPEG, or before printing the image.
 Both printing and downscaling an image may soften it, and it may require a bit of sharpening to bring back some detail.

 How to Sharpen Images in Photoshop’s Camera Raw

 In this written tutorial we will focus on sharpening photos in Photoshop using Camera Raw.
 The video for this tutorial shows other methods.

 I think that Camera Saw offers the best solution.